UdayLab/PAMI/docs/temporalDatabase.md

  A temporal database is a collection of transactions and their associated timestamps.
  A sample temporal database generated from the set of items, I={a,b,c,d,e,f}, is shown in below table:

-   Timestamp |  tid | Transactions
+   TID |  Timestamp | Transactions
      --- | ----- | ---
      1  | 1  | a, b, c
      2  | 2 | d, e
-     5  | 3 | a, e, f
+     3  | 5 | a, e, f
+     4  | 5 | d, f, g

 ### Rules to create a temporal database
+1. Since TID of a transaction implicitly represents the row number, this information can be ignored to save space.
 1. The first column of every transaction must represent a timestamp.
 1. The timestamp of the first transaction must always be 1.
 The timestamps of remaining transactions follow thereafter.
-   In other words, the tiemstamps in a temporal database must be relative to each other, rather than absolute timestamps.
+   In other words, the timestamps in a temporal database must be relative to each other, rather than absolute timestamps.
 1. Irregular time gaps can exist between the transactions.
+1. Multiple transactions can have a same timestamp.
+In other words, multiple transactions can occur at a particular timestamp.

 ### Temporal database format
 The PAMI library requires every transaction in a temporal database to exist in the following format: